JohannesMilke/sponsorware/README.md

 <a href="https://johannesmilke.com/#/request"><img src="https://user-images.githubusercontent.com/44921899/117563862-f5d05e80-b0a8-11eb-87fe-6453d8ef6336.jpg"
 alt="Get Access To Source Code" width="720" border="10" /></a>

-**B. Confirm Email**
+### 2. Why didn't I get an email, even if I have sent already a request on your website?

 After filling the form you should receive a confirmation email that you need to confirm.
 Simply click on the button "Confirm Your Subscription" within the email.

-*Check out also your spam folder, in case you didn't receive this confirmation email.*
+*Check out also your spam folder, in case you didn't receive this confirmation email.
+Alternativaly search for the email subject "Request Access: Confirm Your Email" within your email client.*

 <a href="https://johannesmilke.com/#/request"><img src="https://user-images.githubusercontent.com/44921899/117568222-71d5a100-b0bf-11eb-8b6e-bb4e4651ba42.jpg"
 alt="Confirm Email" width="720" border="10" /></a>